bodo-ai/Bodo/docs/source/Integrating_bodo/file_io.rst

          X = f['points'][:]
          Y = f['responses'][:]

-For the complete list of supported types, please see the :ref:`Pandas dtype section <pandas-dtype>`.
+For the complete list of supported types, please see the :ref:`pandas dtype section <pandas-dtype>`.
 In the event that the dtypes are improperly specified, Bodo will throw a runtime error.

+.. _File Systems:

 File Systems
 ------------